appcornerit/AppCorner-Social/README.md

 This app for iOS (iPhone only) use [Deployd](http://deployd.com) as server on [appcorner.it](http://www.appcorner.it) and  [DeploydKit](https://github.com/appcornerit/DeploydKit) library.

-The server side code will be relased soon.

 The story:
 - I developed [DeploydKit](https://github.com/appcornerit/DeploydKit)
 - I saw [Anypic](https://github.com/ParsePlatform/Anypic) a full featured photo sharing app built on [Parse.com](https://parse.com)